-PEFC is mounting a drive for greater commitment to sustainability in the production and supply chain of natural rubber will help the global industry bounce back better after the devastating impact of the coronavirus pandemic and grow in line with the Sustainable Development Goals for many years to come.
+PEFC is mounting a drive for greater commitment to sustainability in the production and supply chain of rubber, which will help the global industry bounce back better after the devastating impact of the coronavirus pandemic and grow in line with the Sustainable Development Goals for many years to come.

 - 47% of the global rubber supply is natural, derived from about 14 million hectares of plantations around the world.